-In September 2017, the first test of relative TSR performance was completed, resulting in our TSR performance at the 50th percentile of the peer group in place at the time.
-As a result, 37.5% of the outstanding Relative TSR RSUs (or 75% of target) vested.
+In September 2018, the first test of Relative TSR performance was completed, resulting in our TSR performance at the 40.9th percentile of the peer group in place at that time.
+As a result, 0.52x of target outstanding Relative TSR RSUs vested.